Kathleen Escarcha, Associate Editor

-One of the key differences between well-resourced students and students of lower socioeconomic status is a "resilience gap," finds a recent EAB study.
+One of the key differences between well-resourced students and students of lower socioeconomic status is a "resilience gap," finds one EAB study.

 Many low-income, first-generation, and minority students are vulnerable to doubting their ability to succeed in college.
 These students question their place at university and may take any one misstep as a sign that they shouldn't be there, according to EAB's Student Success Insights Blog.